CliMA/Oceananigans.jl/docs/src/simulation_tips.md

 may be undesirable in the early stages of development while you still have to change the parameters of the simulation for exploration.

+It is especially important to avoid global variables in functions that are meant to be executed in GPU kernels such as functions in boundary condition and forcings.
+Otherwise the Julia GPU compiler can fail with obscure errors.
+This is explained in more detail in the GPU simulation tips section below.

 ### Consider inlining small functions